ids/cluster-builder/docs/advanced_swarm.md

 ## Deploy Cluster Builder Control Station VM

-Follow the deployment guidelines for the __cluster-control__ workstation VM (as per the project readmes).
+Follow the deployment guidelines for the __cluster-control__ workstation VM (as per the [project](https://github.com/ids/cluster-builder-control) readme instructions).

 It is important that the __cluster-control__ vm have at least 3 nics (additional virtual nics can be added and configured post deployment).